 Your session takes just 15-20 minutes.
 Having BOTOX injected is a true “lunchtime” procedure.

-How Many BOTOX Sessions Do I Need?
+How Many Treatment Sessions Do I Need?

 It only takes a single injection session with Dr. Jensen for BOTOX.
 And he needs just 10-15 minutes to place your injections.
 This single-session provides your results.
 When your body eventually absorbs the now-inert BOTOX, another session will maintain your results.